wrousseau/place-to-crash/README.md

     npm install -g bower
     npm install -g sails

 Finally, PlaceToCrash's Graph Database is Neo4j, which requires to be installed and launched on your local machine (requires Java JDK).
 For all platforms, instructions are available on their [official website](http://www.neo4j.org/download).
-For MacOS X using Homebrew, simply use :
+For MacOS X using Homebrew, simply run :

     brew update
     brew install neo4j